sharplispers/cl-string-match/README.md

 * Boyer-Moore (with mismatched character heuristic)
 * Boyer-Moore-Horspool algorithm
 * Knuth-Morris-Pratt algorithm
+* Rabin-Karp algorithm
 * Aho-Corasick algorithm (with finite set of patterns)
+* A simple backtracking regular expressions engine [re](https://github.com/massung/re) similar to that of the Lua programming language.
+At the moment it significantly underperforms compared to the CL-PPCRE.

 Some string processing algorithms are also implemented: